 ● Piano Roll Editor

 ● Complex Nature

 5. MultiTrack DAW by Harmonicdog (Paid)

-Its nice user interface can house basic eight tracks extended to 12 or 24.
-It provides compression and EQ to each channel with the WiFi exporting directly to iTunes.
+Its nice user interface can house basic 8 tracks extended to 12 or 24.
+It provides compression and EQ to each channel the Wi-Fi exporting directly to iTunes.

 ● Multi-track recording

 ● Have to pay more for extra tracks

 The Meteor Multitrack Recorder is 12 audio tracks plus a built-in mixer.